zotoio/generator-mono-serverless/README.md

 ```bash
 yarn generate-package
 ```
-..and following the prompts.
+..and follow the prompts.
 This will give you the scaffolding for a new serverless function.

 You will be prompted for: